Who We Are

 Lee Yong Nyeo, Lead Actor

-As a regular actor appearing in the films of Chan-wook Park, Lee is widely regarded in South Korea as a skilled character actor in film and theater.
+A household name in South Korea, Lee gained prominence as a character actor in film and theater and for her regular supporting roles in Park Chan-wook films.
 Some of her notable projects include The Handmaiden (2016), The Wailing (2016), Alice in Earnestland (2015), Manshin (2014), Night Fishing (2011), and I'm a Cyborg, But It's Okay (2006).
-She is also a passionate animal rights activist, providing a personal animal sanctuary for over a hundred homeless dogs while frequently protesting the Korean government for animal rights reform.
+She is also an ardent animal rights activist, providing a personal animal sanctuary for over a hundred homeless dogs while frequently protesting the Korean government for animal rights reform.

 Hong Seok-Cheon, Executive Producer

-As the first celebrity to publicly come out as gay in the Korean entertainment industry, Hong is considered a prominent figure in the LGBTQ+ rights movement in South Korea.
-After facing public scorn and being forced out of the entertainment industry for coming out in 2000, Hong regained prominence as a television personality and successful restaurateur years later.
+As the first openly gay actor in the Korean entertainment industry, Hong is considered a prominent figure in the LGBTQ+ rights movement in South Korea.
+After facing public scorn and being blacklisted by the entertainment industry for coming out in 2000, Hong has since regained prominence as a television personality and successful restaurateur.
 In 2004, Hong was selected by Time magazine as one of Asia's Heroes for his gay rights activism in South Korea.
-In 2018, Hong plans to run for district head of Korea's Yongsan district to become the first openly gay Korean in office.
+In 2020, Hong plans to run for district head of Korea's Yongsan district to become the first openly gay Korean in office.

 Won Soon Ae, Cinematographer

 One of less than a handful of female cinematographers working in South Korea's entertainment industry, Won has shot a variety of commercial projects all across the world.
 From K-pop music videos to Chinese variety shows, Won's repertoire of work spans over 20 years and seven continents.
-A prominent Korean cinematographer working in TV, music videos, and commercials, Won hopes to venture out into narrative features and shorts in 2018.
+A prominent Korean cinematographer working in TV, music videos, and commercials, Won is also a passionate supporter of human rights and independent cinema.